STRONG AT SET-PIECE and aggressive with and without the ball, Te Kura Ngata-Aerengamate is an established and important member of the Black Ferns.

 While her opportunities to start in the No 2 jersey have been limited due to the presence of the durable captain Fiao’o Faamausili, Ngata-Aerengamate still offers maximum impact when she enters the fray with her powerful ball-carrying and accuracy in the set-pieces.

-She made her Auckland Storm debut in 2012, before switching to the Counties Manukau Heat, from where she has won the 2016 Farah Palmer Cup title.
-As of the 2017 season she has played 36 games for the Heat and scored no less than 24 tries.
+She made her Auckland Storm debut in 2012, before switching to the Counties Manukau Heat, from where she won the 2016 Farah Palmer Cup title.

 Te Kura has also represented the Cook Islands in rugby league in 2017.